eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_installation/vulcanai_installation.rst

    pip install eprosima-vulcanai

 This will install the latest stable version of VulcanAI and all its dependencies.
-However, it is recommend to create a virtual environment before installing VulcanAI to avoid potential conflicts with other Python packages.
+However, it is recommended to create a virtual environment before installing VulcanAI to avoid potential conflicts with other Python packages.

 To create a virtual environment, run the following command: